mpievolbio-scicomp/cancer_sim/README.md

 Its high division and mutation rates lead to excessive intratumour genetic heterogeneity which makes cancer highly adaptable to environmental pressures such as therapy.
 Throughout most of its existence tumour is inaccessible to direct observation.
 Some examples where computational models can be of great use include early carcinogenesis as lesions are clinically observable when they already contain millions of cells, seeding of metastases, cancer cell dormancy.
-Here, we present a software that simulates spatial tumours with variable extent of intratumour genetic heterogeneity.
+Here, we present a software that simulates somatic evolution of cancer and produces virtual spatial tumours with variable extent of intratumour genetic heterogeneity.

 Tumour is simulated using two-dimensional, on-lattice agent-based model.
 Our model is abstract, not specific to any neoplasm type and does not consider variety of biological features commonly found in neoplasm such as vasculature, immune contexture, availability of nutrients and architecture of the tumour surroundings.